rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-As you can see, apart from the Query type there exists also a Mutation (and Subscription) type.
-There you can group all your GraphQL operations for writing data instead of reading data.
-In this case, the `createMessage` mutation accepts a non-nullable `text` input as argument and returns the created message.
-Again, you have to implement the resolver as counterpart for the mutation the same as you have done it with the queries before.
-It happens in the mutation part of the resolver map:
+Apart from the Query type, there are also Mutation and Subscription types.
+There, you can group all your GraphQL operations for writing data instead of reading it.
+In this case, the `createMessage` mutation accepts a non-nullable `text` input as an argument, and returns the created message.
+Again, you have to implement the resolver as counterpart for the mutation the same as with the previous queries, which happens in the mutation part of the resolver map:

 {{< highlight javascript "hl_lines=6 7 8 9 10 11 12 13 14 15" >}}
 const resolvers = {